MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model.md

 # Use Python with revoscalepy to create a model that runs remotely on SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 The [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) Python library from Microsoft provides data science algorithms for data exploration, visualization, transformations, and analysis.
 This library has strategic importance in Python integration scenarios in SQL Server.
 On a multi-core server, **revoscalepy** functions can run in parallel.
-In a distributed architecture with a central server and client workstations (separate physical computers, all having the same **revoscalepy** library), you can write Python code that starts locally, but then shifts execution to a remote SQL Server instance.
+In a distributed architecture with a central server and client workstations (separate physical computers, all having the same **revoscalepy** library), you can write Python code that starts locally, but then shifts execution to a remote SQL Server instance where data resides.

 You can find **revoscalepy** in the following Microsoft products and distributions: